 The element heats up when switched on, and when you hold the tool a certain distance from the paint, it softens it up and makes it easier to remove the paint or coating.

-Ok, well how about if I use a blowtorch if I am stripping wood?
+Ok, well how about if I am stripping wood?

 When all else fails and you just cant seem to get rid of that old paint, then this is when you should maybe consider using a blow torch instead, although extreme caution is needed when using one, especially of the potential fire risk and burn hazards associated with using this tool.

 In addition watch out for burning pieces of paint falling on the floor & these need to be put out quickly for obvious reasons.

 A blow torch is often best to remove stubborn paints on wood.

 Start at the bottom and work your way upward, applying heat by moving the flame across the paint until it blisters and softens in a small area.